HELOC vs Renovation Loan in Ottawa (2026) — Best Financing Compared

 Construction Loan (Major Renos & New Builds)

-CMHC & Federal Programs
+Federal & CMHC Programs

 Frequently Asked Questions

-What's the best way to finance a renovation in Ottawa?
+What is the best way to finance a renovation in Ottawa?

 Can I use my mortgage to finance a renovation?

-What's the Canada Secondary Suite Loan?
+What is the Canada Secondary Suite Loan?

 Is the Canada Greener Homes Loan still available?